Eclipse91/WeatherApp/README.md

 ## Features

-- Current weather details including temperature, description, wind speed, humidity, and more.
+1. Access real-time weather details, encompassing temperature, description, wind speed, humidity, and comprehensive data at your fingertips.
-- Weather forecasts for multiple days.
+2. Effortlessly explore weather forecasts for multiple upcoming days by seamlessly navigating through the forecast section via intuitive buttons.
-- Air pollution information, including Air Quality Index (AQI) and pollutant concentrations.
+3. Stay informed about air quality with in-depth pollution information, featuring the Air Quality Index (AQI) and concentrations of various pollutants.
-- User-friendly GUI with options to navigate through the search history.
+4. Experience a user-friendly Graphical User Interface (GUI) designed for ease of use, offering smooth navigation through a searchable history log.
+Input the name of a city or precise coordinates (longitude and latitude) to retrieve accurate and up-to-date weather information.

 ## Application Structure